cloudtechnet/quickkart/README.md

 # www.quickkart.com

-## 🚀 QuickKart.com – Real-Time DevOps Project Introduction (Trainer-Friendly)
+## 🚀 QuickKart.com – Real-Time DevOps Project Introduction

 Let’s understand this like we are in a classroom building a **real company product** 👇